In this section:

 The Danes had recently arrived in Britain under Ivar the Boneless to avenge the execution of his father, the legendary Viking king, Ragnar Lodbrok, by the Northumbrian king, Ælle, who had thrown Ragnar into a snake pit as punishment for his raids on Ælle’s territory.
 They took advantage of the disarray in Northumbria and on 1st November 866 launched an attack on Eoforwic (York) and captured the city.
 Putting aside their differences, Osberht and Ælle joined forces to try to recapture Eoforwic four months later but were defeated in the battle.
 Osberht was slain but revenge was exacted on Ælle by the gruesome ‘Blood Eagle’, a practice where the ribs are cut from the spine and opened out followed by the lungs being pulled through the gap and laid either side of the chest to resemble wings.

-As a consequence of their deaths the Danes became the new rulers of Northumbria.
+As a consequence of their deaths, the Danes became the new rulers of Northumbria.
 They instated an Angle, Ecgberht, as a puppet king and renamed Eoforwic, ‘Jórvík’ and Deira, ‘Jórvíkskyr’.
-The literal translation of ‘Eoforwic’ from old English and ‘Jórvík’ from old Norse is ‘place of the boars (chieftans)’.
+The literal translation of ‘Eoforwic’ from old English and ‘Jórvík’ from old Norse is ‘place of the boars (chieftains)’.
 Although all Northumbria was at this point Danish territory, the Danes initially only settled in Jórvík and gradually throughout Jórvíkskyr whilst Bernicia was effectively left to the Angles.

 Interpretation of Oswald’s banner used here to represent the Kingdom of Northumbria.